dapinder-dhillon/the-python-workshop/doc/kata-2/HOW-TO.md

 - You should have a notification in slack now.
 - Commit the code to version control including BOTH `Pipfile` and `Pipfile.lock`
 - onwards to [kata-3](../kata-3/HOW-TO.md)

+#### Did we achieve objective?
+- Explicitly declare and isolate dependencies. :white_check_mark:
+- Never rely on implicit existence of system-wide packages.
+- Declare dependencies via a declaration manifest
+- Dependency specification is applied uniformly to both production and development.